viniciusCornieri/bootcamp-rocketseat/module02/README.md

 - app.js

-  Will contain the server application logic
+  Will contain the server application logic and configuration.

 - routes.js